-I spent most of the intervening week in a haze (mostly pondering a few personal matters), but decided to scratch a few personal itches regarding my DevOps pipeline, most of which have to do with the lack of updated versions of base images that I rely on–not for Intel/AMD CPUs, but for ARM machines.
-And since I like dealing with lower-level stuff as a distraction from work, I decided to rebuild everything as multiarch images.
+I spent most of the intervening week in a haze (mostly pondering a few personal matters), but decided to scratch a few personal itches regarding my DevOps pipeline, most of which have to do with the lack of updated versions of Docker base images that I rely on–not for Intel/AMD CPUs, but for ARM machines.
+And since I like dealing with lower-level stuff as a distraction from work, I decided to rebuild everything as multiarch Docker images.

 Basic Technique

-has massively simplified cross-compiling.
-Six or seven years back, when I was doing custom builds, I had the massive displeasure of dealing with cross-compiling toolchains, which were fast but required going through build scripts with a fine tooth comb and masking or overriding all sorts of things.
+Docker has massively simplified cross-compiling.
+Six or seven years back, when I was doing custom Android builds, I had the massive displeasure of dealing with cross-compiling toolchains, which were fast but required going through build scripts with a fine tooth comb and masking or overriding all sorts of things.

 These days, as long as you have a fast enough CPU, all you need to do is load up QEMU and run the native compiler on your machine.
-And in modern Linux systems, makes that trivial by both allowing you to run QEMU as a non-native binary handler inside a container but also by using qemu-user-static to run the ARM compiler inside the non-native containers themselves.
+And in modern Linux systems, Docker makes that trivial by both allowing you to run QEMU as a non-native binary handler inside a container but also by using qemu-user-static

 It all boils down to five simple steps:

-• Register QEMU as a binary loader inside the build system
+- Register QEMU as a binary loader inside the build system

-• Inject the qemu-user-static binary (the amd64 one) inside a vanilla alpine image for each architecture you need to target (because QEMU expects the binary to be inside the filesystem)
+image for each architecture you need to target (because QEMU expects the binary to be inside the Docker filesystem) - Use those images as a base for your builds

-• Push them to Hub
+- Push them to Docker Hub

-• Build a virtual image manifest that references each architecture and push that as well
+- Build a virtual image manifest that references each architecture and push that as well

 Continuous Integration

-All of it is currently working on my alpine-python repository, which is the image I decided to start out with.
-The CI for it is maintainted via Travis CI (which precedes my use of Azure DevOps by several years), so I’m going to use its .travis.yml file as an example:
+repository, which is the image I decided to start out with.
+The CI for it is maintainted via Travis CI (which precedes my use of Azure DevOps by several years), so I’m going to use its .travis.yml

 sudo: required